 In no way will Claybrooke ever pressure you regarding the purchase of a term life, critical illness, or TPD coverage, but you should begin the process of comparing policies and premiums as soon as possible.
 Tragedies happen every day and while we do not like to think about them happening to us, the harsh reality is that if you are uninsured, the tragedy or illness will not only affect you, but also the financial security and future of your family.

-In fact, the younger and healthier you are, the more beneficial it is to secure a policy now.
-Premiums are much lower for younger adults as well as those in good health.
+The younger and healthier you are, the more beneficial it is to secure a policy now.
+Premiums are much lower for younger adults and those in good health.
 You are much less of a risk for an insurance company and rewarded with lower costs for cover.
-If you are unsure about the type of cover you need, feel free to contact one of our insurance experts to help you find a policy.
+If you are unsure about the type of cover you need, contact one of our insurance experts to help you find a policy.